Topological Separation of Vortices: Results

 We compare the inaccurate split results in \cref{fig_5_4}.
 Some obvious splits are highlighted in \cref{fig_5_4}(b) where vorticity lines show a clear trend continuation.
 Our method avoids such splits as shown in \cref{fig_5_4}(a).
 Although some inaccurate splits still occur, especially at the edges of the vortices as highlighted in \cref{fig_5_4}(a), they do not pose a risk of misclassifying a vortex and can be regarded as noise.
 For instance, as demonstrated in \cref{fig_4_4}(b), when a hairpin vortex splits inaccurately, it forms two streamwise vortices, hindering subsequent analysis aimed at identifying specific vortex populations within the flow.
 Furthermore, these inaccurate segments appear in regions where the strength of vorticity is notably low \changed{and the vorticity lines integrate out of the domain without following the shape of the vortex (\textit{blue vortex} in \cref{fig_5_4}(a))}.

 In \cref{fig_5_5}, we share the results on $1/64$-th subset of a single timestamp of the turbulent channel flow at a friction Reynolds number $Re_\tau\sim1000$ based on Johns Hopkins Turbulence Database (JHTDB)~\cite{lee2013petascale} as shown in \cref{fig_5_5}(a).
 It can be seen in \cref{fig_5_5}(b--d) that the separation results significantly differ based on different values of VSF parameter of~\cite{adeelhairpin2023}.
 Some vortices are split insufficiently while others are inaccurately split as shown in the highlighted areas.
 It is hard to determine even with the user's visual analysis which split should be considered accurate.
-In contrast, \changed{our separation method is dependent on a single parameter ($R_1$) only}, making our results more uniform and robust as shown in \cref{fig_5_5}(e).
+In contrast, \changed{our separation method is regulated by a less sensitive parameter ($R_1$)}, making our results more uniform and robust as shown in \cref{fig_5_5}(e).